Newsstand Sales Increase Up to 137 Percent for Green Magazines During Barnes & Noble Sales Push

 ABOUT GREEN AMERICA:

-Green America is the nation’s leading green economy organization.
+Green America is the nation’s leading green economy organisation.
 Founded in 1982, Green America (formerly Co-op America) provides the economic strategies, organizing power and practical tools for businesses and individuals to solve today’s social and environmental problems.
 The Green America Better Paper Project helps magazines large and small create and implement fiscally and environmentally responsible paper use practices by using market incentives and rewards such as promotions on the newsstand. http://www.GreenAmerica.org and http://www.BetterPaper.org

 CONTACT: Frank Locantore, (202) 872-5308, or firstname.lastname@example.org